 Frustrated by the loud knocking noises coming from your pipes?

-- After a water supply is shut off (toilet flushed, washer filled, sprinklers shutting off, etc.)
+2. After a cold or hot water supply is shut off

 We’ve broken down the most likely causes and fixes for each of these times in the sections below.

-Knocking happens after a water supply shuts off
+2. Knocking happens after a cold or hot water supply shuts off

 - Pipes in your bathroom wall are making a knocking sound every time the toilet is flushed.